douglas86/ci-project4-restaurant-booking-system/README.md

 ![header-desktop.png](static/images/readme/testing/header-desktop.png)

-When the navbar becomes smaller than laptop this is what it will look like
+When the navbar becomes smaller than laptop, this is what it will look like

 ![header-mobile.png](static/images/readme/testing/header-mobile.png)